top of page

 How to Perform a Solar Detach and Reset

 A solar detach and reset service isn’t just about basic solar panel removal.
-It’s a step-by-step process designed to protect your home, your roof, and your solar investment.
-Here’s how professional solar panel removal and reinstallation are typically done:
+It’s a specialized, multi-step process designed to protect your home, your roof, and your solar investment.
+Here is how to remove and reinstall solar panels professionally:

 🟩 Step 1: Shut Down the Solar System

 The contractor powers down the inverter and disconnects the solar system from your home’s electrical panel.
-This ensures the system is safe to handle before removing panels.
+This ensures the system is safe to handle before you detach solar panels.

 🟩 Step 2: Label and Store Components